-Greg Wozer, the founder of Leki North America, has helped to contribute to a diverse skiing, trekking and walking pole market, setting the standard in technology.
+Greg Wozer, the founder of Leki North America, has helped contribute to a diverse skiing, trekking and walking pole market, setting the standard in technology, research and development.
 Leki North America, one of the leading brands in the industry, started from scratch in the mid 1980’s.
-Leki and Greg have introduced innovation in collapsible poles and its ski pole and glove integration is second to none in the world and has become the standard for safety.
+Leki and Greg have introduced innovation in collapsible poles and its ski pole and glove integration is second to none in the world and has become the standard for design and safety.

-They have also led the way in ski pole systems, with a ski pole that becomes a probe, a shovel and a pole that has a pick on the handle for climbing and self-arrest.
+They have also led the way in ski pole systems, whereas a ski pole converts into a probe and a shovel and a pole that has a pick on the handle for climbing and self-arrest use.